Best Practices for Creating Connectors

 Modules in the App

 Create a Mendix app in Studio Pro with the main connector module and a testing module.
-You can also optionally add an example module showing some use cases.
+You can also add an example module showing some use cases.

-Main Connector Module Setup
+Setting Up the Main Connector Module

-• _Docs (folder) – contains documentation or a reference to documentation and a version indicator
+- _Docs (folder) – Contains documentation or a reference to documentation, and a version indicator.

-• ReadMe (snippet) – used to give a reference to documentation and/or some direct documentation on how to use the module
+- ReadMe (snippet) – Used to give a reference to documentation and/or some direct documentation on how to use the module.

-• [ModuleName]_Version (string constant) – replace the [ModuleName] part with your module name and fill the value with the version of the module using the same standard as the Mendix Marketplace 1.2.3 (see the Versioning section below)
+- [ModuleName]_[Version] (string constant) – Replace [ModuleName] with the name of your module, and [Version] with the version of the module.
+Use the same standard as the Mendix Marketplace 1.2.3.
+See the Versioning section below.

-App Root Setup
+Setting Up the App Root

 The app root of your App Explorer should look like this after root setup: